manofgod747/Economics/README.md

 10. How is minimized pollution incentivized?
 11. How is minimal technology incentivized?
 12. What are the criteria for optimal output?
+13. What is the level of resource self sufficiency for a geographical area?
+14. How much time is necessary for an external resource dependent area to become independent?
+Agriculture and living.
+15. What is the level of resource manipulation redundancy in terms of external risks/threats?

 ## Economic Psychology